ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 with the familiarity of dynamic languages.
 Some SeaORM features are:
 @web_github_seaorm_readme
 - Async: Relying on SQLx, SeaORM is a new library with async support from day 1.
-- Dynamic: Built upon SeaQuery, SeaORM allows you to build complex dynamic queries.
+- Dynamic: Built upon SeaQuery, SeaORM allows us to build complex dynamic queries.
-- Testable: Use mock connections and/or SQLite to write tests for your application logic.
+- Testable: Use mock connections and/or SQLite to write tests for our application logic.
 - Service Oriented: Quickly build services that join, filter, sort and paginate data in REST, GraphQL and gRPC APIs.